-The following table sets forth certain key financial data relating to our liquidity and capital resources as of September 30, 2013 and December 31, 2012.
+The following table sets forth certain key financial data relating to our liquidity and capital resources as of March 31, 2014 and December 31, 2013.

 As of

-September 30, December 31,
+Μ arch 31, December 31,

-(in thousands) 2013 2012
+(in thousands) 2014 2013

-Cash and cash equivalents \$ 25,055 \$ 13,443
+Cash and cash equivalents \$ 19,040 \$ 27,122

-Accounts receivable \$ 3,930 \$ 3,675
+Accounts receivable \$ 4,350 \$ 5,405

-Due from Silvercrest Funds \$ 1.594 \$ 1.622
+Due from Silvercrest Funds \$ 2,189 \$ 2,653

 We anticipate that distributions to the limited partners of Silvercrest L.P. will continue to be a material use of our cash resources and will vary in amount and timing based on our operating results and dividend policy.
-We currently intend to declare quarterly cash dividends to our Class A stockholders beginning in the fourth quarter of 2013.
+We pay and intend to continue paying quarterly cash dividends to holders of our Class A common stock.
 We are a holding company and have no material assets other than our ownership of interests in Silvercrest L.P.
 As a result, we will depend upon distributions from Silvercrest L.P. to pay any dividends to our Class A stockholders.
 We expect to cause Silvercrest L.P. to make distributions to us in an amount sufficient to cover dividends, if any, declared by us.
-Our dividend policy has certain risks and limitations, particularly with respect to liquidity.
-Although we expect to pay dividends according to our dividend policy, we may not pay dividends according to our policy, or at all, if, among other things, we do not have the cash necessary to pay our intended dividends or our subsidiaries are prevented from making a distribution to us under the terms of our new credit facility or any future financing.
+Our dividend policy, we may not pay dividends according to our policy, or at all, if, among other things, we do not have the cash necessary to pay our intended dividends or our subsidiaries are prevented from making a distribution to us under the terms of our current credit facility or any future financing.
 To the extent we do not have cash on hand sufficient to pay dividends, we may decide not to pay dividends.
 By paying cash dividends rather than investing that cash in our future growth, we risk slowing the pace of our growth, or not having a sufficient amount of cash to fund our operations or unanticipated capital expenditures, should the need arise.

 Our purchase of Class B units in Silvercrest L.P. that occurred concurrently with the consummation of our initial public offering, and the future exchanges of Class B units of Silvercrest L.P., are expected to result in increases in our share of the tax basis of the tangible and intangible assets of Silvercrest L.P. at the time of our acquisition and these future exchanges, which will increase the tax depreciation and amortization deductions that otherwise would not have been available to us.
 These increases in tax basis and tax depreciation and amortization deductions are expected to reduce the amount of tax that we would otherwise be required to pay in the future.
-We entered into a tax receivable agreement with the current principals of Silvercrest L.P. and any future employee-holders of Class B units pursuant to which we agreed to pay them 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize as a result of these increases in tax basis and certain other tax benefits related to entering into the tax receivable agreement, including tax benefits attributable to payments thereunder.
+In June 2013, we entered into a tax receivable agreement with the current principals of Silvercrest L.P. and any future employee-holders of Class B units pursuant to which we agreed to pay them 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize as a result of these increases in tax basis and certain other tax benefits related to entering into the tax receivable agreement, including tax benefits attributable to payments thereunder.
 The timing of these payments is currently unknown.
-The payments to be made pursuant to the tax receivable agreement will be a liability of Silvercrest and not Silvercrest L.P., and thus this liability has been recorded as an "other liability" on our Condensed Consolidated Statement of Financial Condition.
+The payments to be made pursuant to the tax receivable agreement will be a liability of Silvercrest L.P., and thus this liability has been recorded as an "other liability" on our Condensed Consolidated Statement of Financial Condition.
 For purposes of the tax receivable agreement, cash savings in income tax will be computed by comparing our actual income tax liability to the amount of such taxes that we would have been required to pay had there been no increase in our share of the tax basis of the tangible and intangible assets of Silvercrest L.P.